When I was growing up, my mom had a spray bottle with the hand-written words “Vinegar & Water” on it.

 Salt

-Any go-to ingredients you couldn’t clean without like essential oils, club soda or mild vegetable soap?
+Any go-to ingredients you couldn’t clean without such as club soda or mild vegetable soap?
 What’s your favorite homemade solution for cleaning clothes, scouring the oven or wiping windows and floors?

 Let’s tackle the house together!